 The use of tobacco at PJHS will not be permitted.
 Likewise, students will not be permitted to have tobacco products in their possession on school property or during school-sponsored activities.
-Use or possession of tobacco includes cigarettes or any alternative nicotine product.
+Use or possession of tobacco includes cigarettes, vapes, any alternative nicotine product, or associated paraphernalia.